-The USDA launched this voluntary labeling program in an effort to increase commercial demand for biobased products.
+The USDA launched this Program in an effort to increase commercial demand for biobased products.
 “Today’s consumers are increasingly interested in making educated purchasing choices for their families.
 This label will make those decisions easier by identifying products as biobased.
 These products have enormous potential to create green jobs in rural communities, add value to agricultural commodities, decrease environmental impacts, and reduce our dependence on imported oil,” USDA Deputy Secretary of Agriculture Kathleen Merrigan said.

-The USDA label consists of an artwork, the biobased content percentage, and one of these text variations: USDA Certified Biobased Product, USDA Certified Biobased Product: Package, or USDA Certified Biobased Product and Package.
+The label consists of an artwork, the biobased content percentage, and one of these text variations: USDA Certified Biobased Product, USDA Certified Biobased Product: Package, or USDA Certified Biobased Product and Package.
 Labels for biobased products that have been designated for preferred federal procurement will include the letters “FP” as part of the label’s artwork.

 Beta Analytic is not affiliated with the USDA BioPreferred Program.

 You might also be interested in these topics:

 How to Apply for Certification from the USDA BioPreferred Program